miquelvir/lsds-2025/DEVELOPER_SETUP.md

 - Clone the repository using Github Desktop.
 [Help](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)

-> [!NOTE]
-> All (3) members of your group must be from the same seminar.

 - Fill in the [README](./README.md) with the information about your group.

-- Fill in [this spreadsheet](https://docs.google.com/spreadsheets/d/1dZ6m6r7b2M4QpjbJlqoQ2XpHhlhRuUGJauw2goXzXto/edit?usp=sharing) with your group members.

 - Commit and push your changes.